RTDLM/PyTDLM/README.md

-# PyTDLM: Systematic comparison of trip distribution laws and models
+# PyTDLM: Systematic comparison of trip distribution laws and models in Python

 A Python port of the [TDLM R package](https://github.com/RTDLM/TDLM), with numpy-based implementations and parallel processing support for multiple exponent values.

 ## Overview

 PyTDLM provides implementations of several trip distribution models commonly used in transportation planning and spatial analysis:

 ### Available Laws
 - **GravExp**: Gravity model with exponential distance decay